Juniva616/art/README.md

 - As a regular visitor, I want to find a Facebook group link so I can join and chat with other members of the community.

-- The Facebook page can be found in the footer of every page and will open a new tab for the user, and more information can be found on the Facebook page.
+- The Facebook page link can be found in the footer of every page and will open a new tab for the user, and more information can be found on the Facebook page.

  ------